adudu21isme/rbxrulebreakers/.github/ISSUE_TEMPLATE/user-report.md

 ---

 **Video Evidence**
-Clear proof of the user exploiting.
+Clear proof of the user exploiting or Violating Serious TOS.
 Press the roblox ESC Menu, show their username and click their username on the in-game playerlist

 **UserId or Username**